graphql/graphql-relay-js/README.md

 ```

 This shows adding a `ships` field to the `Faction` object that is a connection.
-It uses `connectionDefinitions({name: 'Ship', nodeType: shipType})` to create
+It uses `connectionDefinitions({nodeType: shipType})` to create the connection
-the connection type, adds `connectionArgs` as arguments on this function, and
+type, adds `connectionArgs` as arguments on this function, and then implements
-then implements the resolve function by passing the array of ships and the
+the resolve function by passing the array of ships and the arguments to
-arguments to `connectionFromArray`.
+`connectionFromArray`.

 ### Object Identification